GeorgeTsoukalas/GeorgeTsoukalas.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am currently an honors student at Rutgers University majoring in Mathematics & Computer Science.
-I am interested in the following machine learning domains: neurosymbolic programming for program synthesis, adversarial attack/robustness, machine learning & optimization theory.
-I believe there's an immense potential in these fields for developing tools to transform human existance.
+I am interested in neurosymbolic techniques for program synthesis and automated theorem proving, as well as theoretical guarantees for various model architectures.
+I believe there's an immense potential in these fields for developing tools to transform human existence.

 Projects
 --------